Where Hegel Screwed Up

 Hard to believe?
 Well, Marx himself indicated that this was so:

 The philosophers have only to dissolve their language into the ordinary language, from which it is abstracted, in order to recognise it, as the distorted language of the actual world, and to realise that neither thoughts nor language in themselves form a realm of their own, that they are only manifestations of actual life.
 [Marx and Engels: The German Ideology, p.118.
 Bold emphases added.]

 So, Traditional Philosophy and 'dialectics' (again, in the post-Hegelian sense of that word) are both based on "distorted language".

-Indeed, the above analysis shows why Marx was right to say this.
+Indeed, the analysis outlined in this Essay shows why Marx was right to say this.

 [Although, it isn't being argued here that Marx would have agreed with this assessment!
 On the other hand, if he were consistent, he should have!]